project-valhalla/main/README.md

 - weapon and power up drops by dead players;

-- flags in CTF that make a looped sound (?) and emit lights, to make the players as aware as possible they're holding the flag!

 - EXP points gains to level up after every match (online multiplayer only) for players who have an account (?);

 - game points gains to unlock player skins and vanity items after every match (online multiplayer only) for players who have an account (?);